Fair Processing Notice – Customer Data

-Monmouth is made up of several different legal entities, specifically Monmouth Scientific Ltd, LabHUB Ltd, DuctHUB Ltd, Uniform Engineering Limited, Monmouth Filters.
-This privacy notice is issued on behalf of the Monmouth Group of Companies, so when we mention “Monmouth”, “we”, “us” or “our” in this privacy notice, we are referring to the relevant company in the Monmouth Group responsible for processing your data.
+Monmouth is made up of several different legal entities (Monmouth Scientific Ltd, LabHUB Ltd and Monmouth Filters), and this privacy notice is issued on behalf of the Monmouth Group of Companies, with the understanding that “we”, “us” or “our” referred to in this privacy notice relates to the relevant entity within the Monmouth Group responsible for processing your data.

 Maintaining appropriate standards of data protection and data security is a collective task shared between all relevant employees at Monmouth.
 This notice and the rules contained in it apply to all employees, irrespective of seniority, tenure and working hours, homeworkers, apprentices and fixed-term and temporary staff.

-The Managing Director has overall responsibility for ensuring that all personal data * is handled in compliance with the law, and will work with the HR & Business Director and Digital Marketing Executive to ensure the day-to-day security of all data processed by Monmouth.
+The Managing Director has overall responsibility for ensuring that all personal data is handled in compliance with the law, and will work with the HR & Business Director and our Digital Marketing team to ensure the day-to-day security of all data processed by Monmouth.
 All staff have personal responsibility in handling any data they have access to consistently with the principles set out, and to ensure that measures are taken to protect the integrity of any data processed.
 Managers have the additional responsibility of leading by example and monitoring and enforcing compliance.
-Any breach of this policy will be taken seriously, and may result in disciplinary action being taken against an individual in line with Monmouth’s ‘Disciplinary & Appeal Policy’.
+Any breach of this policy will be taken seriously, and may result in disciplinary action being taken against an individual in line with Monmouth’s ‘Disciplinary & Appeal Policy For Misconduct & Gross Misconduct’.

 Data Protection Principles

-Monmouth will do its utmost to comply with data protection law at all times.
-This specifies that the personal information we hold about you must be:
+Monmouth will do its utmost to comply with data protection law at all times and will demonstrate compliance with key principles, which specify that the personal information we hold about you must be:

 - used lawfully, fairly and in a transparent way